camrxn/camren/README.md

 # Hi there!

 ## About me
-I am new to coding, I have been working on computers for years I find coding new and challenging, which is why I decided to take this course at RCC.
+As someone with extensive experience working with computers, I have recently started on the journey of learning coding.
+I find the field both new and challenging, which motivated me to enroll in this course at RCC.
+My background in technology has provided a solid foundation, and I am eager to deepen my understanding and skills in programming through this educational opportunity.